 Love it or hate it, many tourist trap destinations are simply a must.
 There’s no sugarcoating it, tourist traps doesn’t usually make it as the highlight of a trip.
 Crowded with different types of visitors– from posh toursits to twenty-something backpackers, gap year travelers, and bucket list vacationers — it ruins the pure authenticity many of us are after.
 But we do it anyway.
 We go there simply because whatever valid charm that’s left of the place is still worth it.
 They didn’t become a tourist spot for no reason, after all.

 Besides the elephant ride cliche, a floating market experience has been in every Thailand guidebook.
 Tourists from all over the world flock there, hoping for a legitimate experience.
+I originally wanted to go to Erawan National Park at first, but somehow I felt like I shouldn’t miss this one.
 Located in Ratchaburi, Damnoen Saduak Floating Market is the biggest one and has been the most recognized in Thailand, and possibly all of Asia.
 You’ve seen the pictures.
 The boat traffic, the vendors selling goods, and locals wearing their rice hats.
 Oh, it was everything a tourist trap you imagined would be, alright.
 But despite that, I loved it.

 The first time I was in Thailand, I didn’t really researched anything at all.
 It was a busy time for me, especially I was graduating the same month and I was finishing up many requirements (nursing school, am I right).
 Not only that, but all of us who went on the trip were basically rookie travelers.
 It was a vacation trip, I suppose, and all I had in mind was celebrating the bachelors degree that I worked so hard for.
 Needless to say, our expectation of a busy floating market was entirely a fail– we went to the Chao Phraya Floating Market, and there were pretty much just two boats selling nothing but souvenirs.
 No mango and sticky rice or dragon fruits.
 Just overpriced souvenirs.